 How Do Air Conditioners Work?

-In simple terms, an air conditioner changes indoor temperature by absorbing heat inside the home and cooling it with the help of a chemical known as refrigerant.
+In simple terms, an air conditioner changes indoor temperature by absorbing heat inside the home or workplace and cooling it with the help of a chemical known as refrigerant.
 The three main components of an AC help to control the temperature and they are the evaporator coil, compressor coil, and condenser coil.
 Here are three stages of changing air temperature by an AC:

 Stage 1: Absorption Of Heat